Coo-per/Jetson-Bolt-Pro-Mods/README.md

                          AGREE_TO_TERMS false -> AGREE_TO_TERMS true

-This will unlock the protection built into this program which prevent higher than 19 mph
+This will unlock the protection built into the Arduino program which prevents running higher than 19 mph (30 kmph, which is really 18.6 mph)

 **************